omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 The first step when creating a wizard is to create a new folder under the `templates` directory of the project.
 A file named `template.properties` must be present in the newly created directory.
 This file is used to configure the wizard.
-Create `template.properties` and add the following lines to it:
+Create a folder a folder named `templates/examplewizard` under the project, then create `template.properties` and add the following lines to it:

   templateName = New Test Wizard templateDescription = Generate an example templateCategory = Test Wizards supportedWizardTypes = simulation, network

-Specify at least the name, type and category for your wizard.
+These lines specify the name, type and category for the wizard.
 Category is used to specify how the wizards will be visually grouped.
 Wizard type specifies in which 'New ...
 Wizard'  your wizard will appear.
-You can specify: `project, simulation, network` etc. In our case the wizard will be added both to the 'New Simulation Wizard' and to the 'New Network Wizard'.
+You can specify: `project, simulation, network` etc. In our case, the wizard will be added both to the 'New Simulation Wizard' and to the 'New Network Wizard'.

-We can now decide, what data we would like to ask from the user.
+We can now decide what data we would like to ask from the user.
 Template variables and their values can be defined as key-value pairs:

   nodeType = Dummy